Speedbird

 The Speedbird is the stylised emblem of a bird in flight designed in 1932 by Theyre Lee-Elliott as the corporate logo for Imperial Airways.
 It became a design classic and was used by the airline and its successors – British Overseas Airways Corporation (BOAC) and British Airways – for 52 years.
 The term "Speedbird" is still the call sign for British Airways.

 History

 Imperial Airways

+House flag used by BOAC on boats serving flying boats.

 On the nose of "Frobisher" – an Imperial Airways de Havilland Albatross in 1938.

 The original Speedbird was designed in 1932 for Imperial Airways by Theyre Lee-Elliott through Stuart Advertising Agency.
 A relief sculpture, which become the final version, was made by Barbara Hepworth.
 It was initially used on advertising posters and luggage labels.
 Later, it was applied to the nose section of the company's aircraft and could be seen for example in 1938 on the company's Short Empire S.30 flying boats.